Genivia/ugrep/README.md

            [!a-z] Matches one character not in the selected range of characters.

            /      When  used at the begin of a glob, matches if pathname has no /.
+                  When used at the end of a glob, matches directories only.

            **/    Matches zero or more directories.

-           /**    When at the end of a glob, matches everything after the /.
+           /**    When used at the end of a glob, matches everything after the  /.

            \?
 Matches a ? (or any character specified after the backslash).